sebastiandedeyne/sebastiandedeyne.com/content/posts/full-stack-europe-2019-recap.md

 ## Jeremy Keith: Building

-A beautiful parallel between the web, buildings and "time bands" (I can't find any resources on this, going to have to wait for the video!).
+A beautiful parallel between the web, buildings and [pace layers](https://jods.mitpress.mit.edu/pub/issue3-brand).
 After this talk, I left the building with a newfound love for what the web is.